Get debt relief now. We've helped 205 clients find attorneys today.

 Keeping Property in Chapter 7 by Reaffirming Secured Debt

-In a Chapter 7 bankruptcy, you must disclose whether you intend to keep or surrender (give back) certain properties such as your house or car.
-However, even if you want to keep a property and continue paying on it, your lender may choose to take it back unless you "reaffirm" the debt.
+In a Chapter 7 bankruptcy, you must disclose whether you intend to keep or surrender certain properties, such as your house or car.
+However, even if you want to keep a property and continue paying on it, your lender might decide to take it back if you don't “reaffirm” the debt by entering into a new contract to replace the one unwound in Chapter 7.
 Read on to learn more about the pros and cons of reaffirming your debts.

 Chapter 7 Bankruptcy And Secured Debts

-A Chapter 7 bankruptcy wipes out your personal liability on all dischargeable debts including your mortgage and car loans.
-However, if your lender has a lien on your property (this is usually the case if you have a mortgage, car loan, or household goods purchased with in-store financing), the lien remains attached to the property and the lender can still repossess or foreclose on it if you don't make your payments.
-Debts like these, in which you pledge property as a guarantee that you will repay the loan, are called secured debts.
+A Chapter 7 bankruptcy wipes out your personal liability on all dischargeable debts, including your mortgage and car loans.
+However, if your lender has a lien on your property, which is usually true if you have a mortgage, car loan, jewelry, electronics, or household goods purchased with in-store financing, the lien remains attached to the property.

 How Does Reaffirmation Work?

-When you reaffirm a debt you essentially sign a new agreement that makes you personally liable on that loan again.
-This means that you are foregoing the benefit of your bankruptcy discharge on the reaffirmed debt.
+When you reaffirm a debt, you essentially sign a new agreement that makes you personally liable for that loan again.
+Essentially, you forgo the benefit of your bankruptcy discharge on the reaffirmed debt by agreeing to be responsible for paying it again.

 Here are some reasons why you might want to reaffirm a secured debt.